MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 #### Do not write methods that return null

-His motivation for not writing methods that return nulls is that this avoid's unnecessary checks on nulls.
+Why should methods not return null?
+The motivation for not writing methods that return nulls is that this avoid's unnecessary checks on nulls.
 For example...

 ~~~
 var myObject = MethodThatReturnsAObject();